bifo90/bifo90/README.md

 # Hi there 👋

 I'm actually work as full-stack web developer, starting in Fall 2019.
 I'm always curious about web tech and I keep everytime studying new code languages.
-I worked for a Bank for 8 years, now I become a trader in 2017 two years after studying the financial markets, such as Forex, Futures, Options and Shares.
+I worked for a Bank for 8 years, studying the financial markets, such as Forex, Futures, Options and Shares.
 Actually based in Cremona 🎻, Italy

 ## Portfolio